Charlie Craig (footballer): Career

 Craig was born in Dundee and played locally for Dundee Our Boys, where he was part of the team that reached the Dundee Charity Cup Final in 1892–93, before they merged with Dundee East End to form Dundee F.C.
 He played for the new club for a season, making 13 appearances including in friendlies, before moving to Dundee Wanderers, where he made eight appearances.
 He then returned to Dundee for another four seasons but only rarely featured for the first team, before moving to the East End of London, first joining Silvertown, then Southern League First Division club Thames Ironworks, where he played in the club's final season before they were wound up and reformed as West Ham United.

 Craig made his debut for the Ironworks in an FA Cup third qualifying round match against Dartford on 28 October 1899.
 During his initial season with the club, he made 18 Southern League appearances, including an end-of-season test match against Fulham, as well as six appearances in the Thames & Medway Combination and four in the FA Cup.
 He had played in a number of positions over the course of the season before he settled as a left-back.
 In that position, he formed a partnership with future Hammers manager Syd King.
 Craig played in West Ham's first ever match, against Gravesend United on 1 September 1900, which ended in a 7–0 victory for the new club.
 He remained at the club for two seasons, making 60 appearances in league and cup.

 He moved on to Football League First Division club Nottingham Forest in 1902, where he spent periods partnering both James Iremonger and Walter Dudley, and played in both full-back positions.
-Towards the end of his first season with the club, he came into consideration for the Scottish national team when he appeared in the Home Scots v Anglo-Scots annual trial match (he had also taken part in a trial 12 years earlier in his amateur days with Dundee Our Boys).
+Towards the end of his first season with the club, he came into consideration for the Scotland national team when he appeared in the Home Scots v Anglo-Scots annual trial match (he had also taken part in a trial 12 years earlier in his amateur days with Dundee Our Boys).
 In 1905, he travelled with Forest on their tour of Argentina and Uruguay.
 In all, he spent five seasons and made 136 League appearances at Forest.

 He then returned to the Southern League with Bradford Park Avenue in 1907–08 and was part of the team that were elected to the Football League for the following season.
 He made only six appearances that season, however, before joining Southern League Norwich City.

 Craig spent the next two seasons at Norwich, then moved on to Southend United for the 1910–11 season.
-He then joined Welsh club Merthyr Town, who were at that time competing in the Southern League Second Division, and was part of the team that achieved promotion to the First Division in 1911–12.
+He then joined Welsh club Merthyr Town, who were at that time competing in the Southern League Second Division and was part of the team that achieved promotion to the First Division in 1911–12.
 He played for the club for a further two seasons before retiring from football in April 1914.
 Craig had made over 400 appearances for his various clubs.